-In our Facebook group “Paying For College 101,” many parents have discussed “red flags,” or warning signs, to watch for when researching colleges and definitely to know before your student calls a campus home.
+In our Facebook group “Paying For College 101,” many parents have discussed “red flags,” or warning signs, to watch for when researching colleges and definitely make sure to know before your student calls a campus home.

 Why visit?
-Taking a college campus tour of any school that your student is interested in can be critical.
-While a tour seems like it would be a lovely experience that is sometimes far from the case.
+Taking a college campus tour of any school your student is interested in can be critical.
+While a tour seems like it would be a lovely experience, that is sometimes far from the case.

 What Should I Expect on a Tour of a Campus?

 You should get a comprehensive tour of the campus.
 Some colleges have student tour guides that may be inadequately trained to highlight the best a campus has to offer.
 Make sure you have a guide who knows the campus and covers all ground.

 For example, your student may be very interested in astronomy, creative writing, or engineering.
 But the tour guide may focus on athletics and show sports facilities instead of classrooms.
 Many parents say that you can tell what a school values based on where guides take you on a tour.

 Colleges often host fairs for specific majors.
 Major fairs should always have faculty in attendance who can answer questions about courses, extracurricular groups connected to areas of study, and internship and career opportunities.

 When you visit a campus, eat cafeteria meals like the ones your student will eat—not a special event, such as an open house, when the food is likely catered.
 Make sure the meal plan meets you and your student’s expectations.
-If the food is inedible, you could spend a lot of money on fast food for your student.
+If the food is inedible, you could end up spending a lot of money on fast food for your student.